Digital supply chain planning: finding synergy between process, people, data, technology, and tools

-As you venture on your digital planning journey and mature your planning processes it can be helpful to look at the decisions that you make in each step of the process and categorize on those decisions.
-The Cynefin framework developed by Dave Snowden in 1999 when he was working for IBM can be a useful starting point and different way of looking at your planning processes.
-This framework distinguished decisions in a chaotic, complex, complicated, and simple space; each domain requiring a different decision approach which in turn can help you identify what is required from a digital planning solution.
+As you venture on your digital planning journey and mature your planning processes, it can be helpful to look at the decisions that you make in each step of the process and categorize those decisions.
+The Cynefin framework developed by Dave Snowden in 1999 when he was working for IBM can be a useful starting point and a different way of looking at your planning processes.
+This framework distinguished decisions in a chaotic, complex, complicated, and simple space, each domain requiring a different decision approach which in turn can help you identify what is required from a digital planning solution.

 For example, responding to delayed orders might be categorized in the simple space.
-The way to tackle the decision-making process is clear; cause-and-effect relationships are known by everyone and there are rules in place to deal with those.
-These are typically candidates for decision automation with support of a planning tool.
-Decisions you make in your S&OP process like supply capacity constraints might require expertise to find the best solution, which would put them in the complicated space and scenario management capabilities could be key to facilitate the decision making process.
+The way to tackle the decision-making process is clear; cause-and-effect relationships are known by everyone, and there are rules in place to deal with those.
+These are typical candidates for decision automation with the support of a planning tool.
+Decisions you make in your S&OP process, like supply capacity constraints, might require expertise to find the best solution, which would put them in a complicated space, and scenario management capabilities could be key to facilitating the decision-making process.

 TECHNOLOGY: Technology stack strategy

 What we typically see with our customers is a move towards a single APS solution that covers all their planning needs.
 But there are companies that take a different approach to tool selection.
-They are the ones who opt for selecting best of breed solutions; selecting software solutions that specifically cater to their demand planning, detailed scheduling, or tactical planning needs.
-The advantage of a single solution is that you typically get a highly integrated solution that seamlessly connects the different planning layers and offer options to easily collaborate on the creation of up- and downstream plans.
+They are the ones who opt for selecting best-of-breed solutions, selecting software solutions that specifically cater to their demand planning, detailed scheduling, or tactical planning needs.
+The advantage of a single solution is that you typically get a highly integrated solution that seamlessly connects the different planning layers and offers options to collaborate on the creation of up and downstream plans easily.
 The downside of single solutions is that there are very few solutions that offer great functionality across all planning processes and horizons.

 The future: finding that sweet spot

-In the end, it all starts with understanding which tools are the best fit to fulfil your purposes, and as integration between systems is becoming less of a hurdle, the more focus can be put on best of breed applications and the core of functionality, rather than ease of integration.
+In the end, it all starts with understanding which tools are the best fit to fulfill your purposes, and as integration between systems is becoming less of a hurdle, more focus can be put on best-of-breed applications and the core of functionality rather than ease of integration.

 Having jumped on the digital planning train, we can all agree now that the digital planning journey is more than just selecting and implementing an APS tool.
 It’s all about the synergy.
 So, are you ready to jump on?
 Get in touch & see how we can support you in this journey.
-Or start by joining our upcoming Webinar session about this topic!
+Or watch our webinar series on the topic!